EV Company News For The Month Of March 2020

 Trend Investing articles:

-Disclosure: I am/we are long BYD CO (HK:1211), Tesla (TSLA), Renault [FR:RNO].
+Disclosure: I am/we are long BYD CO (HK:1211), TESLA (TSLA), RENAULT [FR:RNO].
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.

 Additional disclosure: The information in this article is general in nature and should not be relied upon as personal financial advice.